aws/aws-nitro-enclaves-cli/README.md

   2. Install gcc, make, git, llvm-dev, libclang-dev, clang.

 ### Driver information
+  The Nitro Enclaves kernel driver available in the 'drivers/virt/nitro_enclaves' directory is similar to the one merged into the Linux kernel mainline ( https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=726eb70e0d34dc4bc4dada71f52bba8ed638431e ) and that is available starting with the v5.10 Linux kernel.

-  The Nitro Enclaves kernel driver is currently at version 0.10.
-Out-of-tree driver build is supported.
+  The Nitro Enclaves kernel driver is available in the Amazon Linux 2 v4.14 kernel starting with kernel-4.14.198-152.320.amzn2.

+  Out-of-tree driver build can be done using the Makefile in the 'drivers/virt/nitro_enclaves' directory.

 ### How to install (Git):
   1. Clone the repository.